open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_LANGUAGE.html.md

 `CREATE LANGUAGE` registers a new procedural language with a Greenplum database.
 Subsequently, functions and trigger procedures can be defined in this new language.

-**Note:** Procedural languages for Greenplum Database have been made into "extensions," and should therefore be installed with [CREATE EXTENSION](CREATE_EXTENSION.html), not `CREATE LANGUAGE`.
+> **Note** Procedural languages for Greenplum Database have been made into "extensions," and should therefore be installed with [CREATE EXTENSION](CREATE_EXTENSION.html), not `CREATE LANGUAGE`.
 Using `CREATE LANGUAGE` directly should be restricted to extension installation scripts.
 If you have a "bare" language in your database, perhaps as a result of an upgrade, you can convert it to an extension using `CREATE EXTENSION langname FROM unpackaged`.

 Superusers can register a new language with a Greenplum database.
 A database owner can also register within that database any language listed in the `pg_pltemplate` catalog in which the `tmpldbacreate` field is true.
 The default configuration allows only trusted languages to be registered by database owners.
 The creator of a language becomes its owner and can later drop it, rename it, or assign ownership to a new owner.